 Can you tell us a little about your background before your children…

-How do you juggle working, cooking, blogs and a family?
+How do you juggle working and a family?

 Do you think parenting is different from when you were raised?
 How?

 Of course in some ways it’s the same.
 But I think the challenges parents face today relate more to being time-poor and keeping on top of what’s going on in each of your kids’ lives at any one point in time.
 This sounds like it should be simple, but it’s not.
 For example our 12 year old started high school this year and she’s a little younger than most of her classmates.
 They’re all on facebook etc… and she’s not… yet!
 We don’t want her to feel left out from her friend group, but at the same time we want to ensure we set the right example and create fair and reasonable boundaries for her to be happy and SAFE.